Sheaves of Higher Categories on Generalised Spaces: Homotopy sheaves and descent along local epimorphisms

-\begin{lemma} Let $n \in \NN$, let $\scI$ be a $V$-small category, and let $D \colon \scI \to \CSS_n$ be a projectively fibrant diagram, i.e.~$Di$ is an $n$-uple complete Segal space for every $i \in \scJ$. \begin{myenumerate} \item The homotopy limit of $D$ can be computed levelwise: for each $k \in \NN_0$, there exist canonical natural isomorphisms
+\begin{lemma} Let $n \in \NN$, let $\scI$ be a large category, and let $D \colon \scI \to \CSS_n$ be a projectively fibrant diagram, i.e.~$Di$ is an $n$-fold complete Segal space for every $i \in \scJ$. \begin{myenumerate} \item The homotopy limit of $D$ can be computed levelwise: for each $k \in \NN_0$, there exist canonical natural isomorphisms

-where for $i \in \scJ$ the object $D_k i = (Di)_k$ is the $k$-th simplicial level of $Di \in s(s^{n-1}\sSet)$.
+where for $i \in \scJ$ the object $D_k i = (Di)_k$ is the $k$-th simplicial level of $Di \in s(s^{n-1}\sSet_\rmL)$.

-\item The homotopy limit of $D$ can be computed objectwise when viewing the diagram as a functor $D \colon \scJ \times \bbDelta^n \to \sSet$.
+\item The homotopy limit of $D$ can be computed objectwise when viewing the diagram as a functor $D \colon \scJ \times \bbDelta^n \to \sSet_\rmL$.
 That is, for any $\vec{k} \in \bbDelta^n$ there is an isomorphism (natural in $\vec{k} \in \bbDelta^n$)

 \end{myenumerate} \end{lemma}